ShahdMoataz20/Cars-midProject/README.md

     6- Condition Analysis: Vehicles listed in 'new' or 'like new' condition have higher average prices compared to those in 'fair' or 'salvage' condition.

     7- Transmission Type Analysis:
        * Automatic transmissions are more prevalent than manual ones.
        * Vehicles with manual transmissions have a slightly lower average price compared to automatic ones.

+**Conclusion:**

+This analysis provides a comprehensive overview of the used car market as represented in the dataset.
+By understanding the factors that influence vehicle pricing and demand, stakeholders can make informed decisions in buying, selling, and marketing used vehicles.